yael333/yael333.github.io/data/rustpatterns.md

 ```

 ## Other Patterns
-There are other types of patterns in Rust that capture a lot of elementary and cool behaviour.
+There are other types of patterns in Rust that capture a lot of elementary and cool behavior.
 Since they're varied it is best to just demonstrate them:

 ```rust
 // OR pattern